Bank Holiday Opeing Hours

 Summary Care Record (SCR) is an electronic record of important information about a patient’s health.
 It will initially have information about current medications, allergies and any bad reactions to medicines.
 Additional information may be added over time if a patient gives their consent.

 Trumpington Street Medical Practice is now live with Summary Care Records.

 For further information, please ask reception.
 You can also phone the Summary Care Record Information Line on 0300 123 3020 or visit the website at www.nhscarerecords.nhs.uk.
 Alternatively contact the Patient Advice and Liaison Service (PALS) at the PCT on 0800 279 2535.

 All GP Practices are required to declare the mean earnings (eg average) for GPs working to deliver NHS services to patients at each practice

-This is for 4 full time GPs, 3 part time GPs and 2 part time locums who worked in the practice for more than 6 months.
+This is for 1 full time GP and 11 part time GPs who worked in the practice for more than 6 months.